 - To help participants develop new skills and competences, in facilitation of innovative methods such as labyrinth Theatre and Forum Theatre;

 - To multiply gained knowledge, attitudes and competences in the local communities of the participants;

 - To create an Online Library for disseminating project toolkit and for publishing projects outputs (such as promotional video of the program and various learning materials created within the project.);

-The activities will be based on the innovative methods of non-formal education such as Labyrinth theatre and Forum Theatre plus the RESOLVE methods of reconciliation: Sport for Peace, Simulation Games and Interfaith-dialogue.
+The activities in RESOLVE: Play were based on innovative methods of non-formal education developed by Labyrinth Theatre and Forum Theatre, plus the RESOLVE methods of reconciliation: Sport for Peace, Simulation Games and Interfaith-dialogue.

-Participatory and experiential approaches will always be emphasized for each method.
-The planned session will be conducted using interactive and participatory methods which will create spaces for participants to work together to elaborate individual and common ideas of applying the knowledge and skills in their practices and setting the foundation for future cooperation.
-Among the planned methods will be: individual reflection, working in groups, interactive lectures, case studies, sharing experiences, field studies, experts’ talks, debates, community mapping, world café, open space, teambuilding and integration activities, study visits, etc.
+Using interactive and participatory methods RESOLVE: Playl created spaces for participants to work together to elaborate individual and common ideas of applying the knowledge and skills in their practices and setting the foundation for future cooperation.

-One of the very important outcomes of the project will be that participants will enrich their personal toolkit by learning about forum theatre and Labyrinth Theatre methodology, and at the same time to further build on capacities of youth workers and their NGOs to promote peaceful and intercultural dialogue and conflict transformation in their societies, as well as integration of young refugees and IDPs; the youth workers will be further empowered to prevent negative tendencies existing in their societies towards IDPs and refugees; the platform for sharing best practices will be created and it will help to build strong links with and between the relevant youth actors in this field on a global scale.
+A key goal of RESOLVE: Play was that participants would develop their personal toolkit by learning about Forum Theatre and Labyrinth Theatre methodology, whilst at the same time building on capacities of youth workers and their NGOs to promote peaceful and intercultural dialogue and conflict transformation in their societies, as well the as integration of young refugees and IDPs.